JCU Postgraduate Health Studies

 Graduate Certificate of Diabetes Education

-Support better outcomes for people living with diabetes.
-Enhance your existing qualifications to provide targeted education and support for people with or at risk of diabetes.
+Improve health outcomes for people living with diabetes by developing specialised skills in diabetes education and support.
+Build on your existing qualifications to provide targeted education and care for people with, or at risk of, diabetes.
 Learn to deliver culturally appropriate diabetes services across diverse communities, including rural and remote areas.
-This course combines clinical placements with specialised theory, preparing you to gain accreditation with the Australian Diabetes Educators Association (ADEA).
+The Graduate Certificate of Diabetes Education combines clinical placements with specialised theory, preparing you to pursue accreditation with the Australian Diabetes Educators Association (ADEA).

 Graduate Certificate of Diabetes Education